Positions currently available

 Can I participate in the fellowship during my college winter break?

-Our fellowships generally run August–June.
+Our fellowships generally run July–June.
 Occasionally, additional interviews will be held if openings occur during the season.
 Please check “Current availability” above.

 What kind of education do I need to have?

 The fellowship at Berkeley Rep is aimed for applicants looking to make the jump from the academic world to the professional world of theatre.
 While a college degree is not required, we ask that applicants have some practical knowledge and experience in theatre.
 We do not accept high school students.

 How do you decide which fellows will get housing?